mkobayas/CompareObjectPool/README.md

 ## 1000 Threads with sleep 1 ms per borrow

-This scenario cause very high hard interupt and context switch.
+This scenario cause very high hard interrupt and context switch.
 Maximum transaction is 1,000,000 tps in the ideal situation.

 | poolsize | Commons Pool | Commos Pool2 | SimpleLockFreeObjectPool |